 Investing into quality wheel spacers to improve the vehicles stance, performance of simply correct the offset of your wheels is a popular modification.
 However, if done incorrectly, it can cause stress on components such as the bearings and steering.

 Most wheel spacers are made of a high quality aluminum and have stud sized holes that are used to mount to your wheel.
-We strongly recommend choosing a hub centric wheel spacer as they ensure the weight of the car is on the hub and not dangerously on the studs.
+We strongly recommend choosing a hub centric wheel spacer as they ensure the weight of the car is on the wheel hub and not dangerously on the studs.

 To help you make an informed buying decision, we have produced the below buying guide regarding wheel spacers.